josuejaramillo/summer_school_2024_SHiP/README.md

 Running the main file `simulate.py` will first ask users about the number of LLPs sampled in the polar range of the SHiP experiment.
 Then, users will be asked about:

  - Selecting the LLP.
- - Typing some LLP parameters such as the mixing pattern (optionally, depending on LLP).
+ - Typing some LLP parameters such as the mixing pattern, variation of the theoretical uncertainty, and others (optionally, depending on LLP).
  - Selecting the LLP's decay modes for which the simulation will be launched (their names sould be self-explanatory).
  - Range of LLP masses for which the simulation will be launched.
  - Range of LLP lifetimes.